 Los Angeles is world-famous for its nightlife.
 But how many know about its night-death?
-If you've always wanted to have drinks with a ghost, L.A. is your town.
+If you've always wanted to have drinks with a ghost, LA is your town.
 Haunted party people float through beastly boîtes in every corner of our mysterious city.
-We've gathered some of the most spirited places in L.A. to consume spirits.
-If you'd like to learn more, Richard Carradine, founder of GHOULA (Ghost Hunters of Urban Los Angeles), has written the definitive tome on the topic, Spirits with Spirits.
+We've gathered some of the most spirited places in LA to consume spirits.

 Musso & Frank Grill

-The oldest restaurant in Hollywood, Musso & Frank Grill (6667 Hollywood Blvd, Los Angeles, CA 90028) will celebrate its centennial in 2019.
-And after being open for nearly 100 years, a place accumulates a lot of ghosts.
+The oldest restaurant in Hollywood, Musso & Frank Grill (6667 Hollywood Blvd, Los Angeles 90028) celebrated its centennial in 2019.
+After being open for more than 100 years, a place accumulates a lot of ghosts.
 It would seem that in the celebrity afterlife, Musso's is still the place to go, as the shades of Errol Flynn, Orson Welles, and Jean Harlow have been spotted there apparently on break from haunting their respective homes.
 One ghost who remains loyal to this historic eatery (famous for its Martinis and flannel cakes) is Charlie Chaplin.
-Regulars maintain he can still be found cozily ensconced in the booth where he dined every day for years and was always kept ready for him—No. 1 in the Old Room, right by the window.
+Regulars maintain he can still be found cozily ensconced in the booth where he dined every day for years and was always kept ready for him — No. 1 in the Old Room, right by the window.

 Part of the Houston Hospitality nightlife collective, Black Rabbit Rose (1719 N. Hudson Ave, Hollywood 90028) is an intimate theatre located at the 1917 Hillview Apartments building on Hollywood Boulevard.
 Now known as the Hudson Apartments, the historic four-story building is believed to be haunted by its former residents—ghostly stars of the silent film era.
 Once celebrated for its decadence as the former speakeasy of Golden Age Hollywood heartthrob, Rudolph Valentino, the building is rumored to have an obscure occult lineage as well, with traces of a Secret Society whose mysteries have never been fully disclosed, and whose ritual traditions have actually never ceased.
 The Black Rabbit Lounge offers cocktails and Thai-Chinese favorites (courtesy of the Crying Tiger takeout window), while the Rose Theatre hosts magic shows and burlesque performances Thursday-Saturday.